EricLambrecht/react-timing-hooks/docs/index.md

 ### Memoization

-You **don't have to worry about memoization** of your callbacks (by using `useCallback`) for example.
+Memoization is important if you depend on callbacks in your hook dependency arrays.
+You **don't have to worry about memoization** of your callbacks (by wrapping stuff in `useCallback` for example).
 React Timing Hooks is taking care of that for you.
 So even if you pass a simple inline arrow function to one of these hooks, the return value (if there is one) will not change on every render but instead stay the same (i.e. it will be memoized).

 This means something like this is safe to do: